 As true bugs, rough stink bugs (Brochymena sulcata) are cousin to aphids, leafhoppers, and scale insects.
 There are several different subspecies of rough stinkbug and none of them are 100% beneficial.

 Rough stink bug identification

-Their classic stink bug shield-shaped body is rather flattened and a bumpy mottled grey and black.
+Their classic stink bug shield-shaped body is rather flattened and a bumpy mottled gray and black.
 This coloration makes them blend in well with bark.
 They average 1/2” to slightly more than 3/4” in length.